warner/petmail/docs/mailbox.md

 Recipients will periodically (but not always immediately) update their senders with a new key.

-To enable recovery from client rollback (where a client is restored from a backup, losing the rotating keypairs but retaining the other data), Petmail only offers forward-security for confidentiality, not authentication.
+To enable recovery from agent rollback (where a node is restored from a backup, losing the rotating keypairs but retaining the other data), Petmail only offers forward-security for confidentiality, not authentication.
 If a node's private state is revealed, the attacker may be able to retroactively